-Activism in the non-governmental sector was my response to the disquiet with everything we were living through; and in short that was a world turned upside down.
+Activism in the non-governmental sector was my response to the disquiet with everything we were living through, and in short, that was a world turned upside down.
 The first encounter with women entrepreneurs, who came from all over Serbia to Belgrade to a training course that I designed and organised within the scope of the Association of Business Women in Serbia, of which I am the founder, was a turning point in the path of my further career.
 During the 20 years of the existence of the Association of Business Women in Serbia, over 4,500 women have passed through various programmes aimed at stimulating entrepreneurship and the development of enterprises.
-I have a doctorate in female entrepreneurship, transferring scientific work into practise.
+I have a doctorate in female entrepreneurship, transferring scientific work into practice.

 And the challenge for me was to wok in a conservative society, which is still enslaved by gender stereotypes, to position female entrepreneurship as a factor of economic development and to try to contribute to the change the perceptions of it, which boiled down to “crocheting and knitting”, and exhibiting works from local cottage industry at handicraft fairs in the provinces.

-After so much work in the field, research, conversations and socialising, I was total certain that our female entrepreneurs are “women dragons”; that they are Serbia’s greatest economic resource!
+After so much work in the field, research, conversations and socialising, I was totally certain that our female entrepreneurs are “women dragons”; that they are Serbia’s greatest economic resource!
 That led to the emergence of the ‘Success Flower for Women Dragons’, which is the project that promotes successful examples of female entrepreneurship with the most enduring status in the region, the national candidate of the Ministry of Economy for the prestigious European Entrepreneurship Promotion Award in 2013, and a project that is being held for the 13th time this year.

 For me, the orientation towards promoting social values came at the right time and had a decisive influence over the further course of my life, and after 20 years I can state freely that this has enabled me to feel completely self-realised and fulfilled, even in a country that doesn’t provide a lot of choices